 An academic appeal must be received within seven calendar days of the student being notified of the decision that he or she wishes to appeal.
-Appeals must be submitted in writing to the Dean of Education.
+Appeals must be submitted in writing to the Academic Dean.
 The appeal must include a description of the academic decision the student is requesting be reviewed and as much documentation as possible substantiating the reason for review of the decision.

-The Dean of Education will convene a meeting of the Academic Review Board, consisting of the one program director who was not the instructor for the course if the issue is grade related and another member of the administration that does not have a conflict of interest.
-This meeting will be held within fourteen calendar days of the Director/ or Dean of Education receiving the student's written appeal.
+The Academic Dean will convene a meeting of the Academic Review Board, consisting of the one program director who was not the instructor for the course if the issue is grade related and the Dean.
+This meeting will be held within seven calendar days of the Dean receiving the student's written appeal.
 The student will be notified in writing via mail and email of the Academic Review Board's decision.
-The notification will be sent no later than the end of the seventh business day after the Academic Review Board meeting
+The notification will be sent no later than the end of the next business day after the Academic Review Board meeting.